The-AI-Summer/self-attention-cv/README.md

 y = model(q)
 ```

+## Acknowledgments
+Thanks to Alex Rogozhnikov [@arogozhnikov](https://github.com/arogozhnikov) for the awesome einops package.
+For my re-implementations I have studied and borrowed code from many repositories of Phil Wang [@lucidrains](https://github.com/lucidrains).
+By studying  his code I have managed to grasp self-attention, discover nlp stuff that are never
+referred in the papers, and learn from his clean coding style.

 ## References

 1. Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
 Attention is all you need. arXiv preprint arXiv:1706.03762.